ccao-data/model-res-avm/.github/ISSUE_TEMPLATE/annual-model-checklist.md

   - [ ] Have _everyone_ on the team take a few minutes to look through the workbooks to confirm they work and are formatted as expected - data validation for columns should match with the expected values of the column's associated feature.
 Confirm the workbooks call the expected model.
 - [ ] Upload the performance report for the final res model to OneDrive
 - [ ] Send the res model email with the subject line `$YEAR Initial Model Values (Residential)`
+> [!IMPORTANT]
+> Make sure the deliverables attached the email have been thoroughly reviewed before sending

 ### Condo model